steveicarus/team_builder/README.md

 qualifiers as close together as possible.
 This should lead to roughly equally matched teams.
 The spread of the total qualifiers in the output give a sense of how well the program did.

+The samples/ directory contains some sample files.
+(These are scores from the Redwood Bowmen 2018 WA Field Day on the Hill.)